Federal Reserve officials showed little urgency to raise interest rates further

 While a recent bond market rally has brought down yields and reduced the cost of capital — in effect loosening financial conditions — Fed policymakers have not indicated much concern, given the slowing pace of inflation.

 The main debate among policymakers has since begun to shift to when and how quickly the Fed will cut its benchmark interest rate next year.
-Earlier this month, Powell emphasised that the FOMC was “not thinking about rate cuts right now at all”.
+Earlier this month, Powell emphasised that the FOMC was “not thinking regarding rate cuts right now at all”.

 Traders in futures markets are wagering that the Fed will hold off on any such moves until around the middle of 2024.